legumeinfo/website-ui-specs/trait-search/README.md

 # Gene search query

 This is the requirements doc for the LIS, SoyBase, and PeanutBase trait association search, to be implemented on the respective Jekyll web sites.
+This search component should enable search of both QTL and GWAS studies.
+The primary (though not exclusive) link targets are the QTL and GWAS reports at the LIS InterMine instances -- for example, [GWAS "days to flower"](https://mines.legumeinfo.org/glycinemine/report.do?id=145000005) or [QTL "first flower"](https://mines.legumeinfo.org/glycinemine/report.do?id=235000009).

 ## Input